Mleccha

-The word Mleccha was commonly used for foreign non vedic people of whatever race or colour.
-As a mleccha is any foreigner who stood outside the varna system and the ritual ambience.The Baudhayana sutras define a mleccha as someone who eats beef or indulges in self-contradictory statements or is devoid of righteousness and purity of conduct.
-The Mleccha people were Śākas, Huns, Chinese, Greeks, Kambojas, Pahlavas, Bahlikas, Rishikas and Daradas.
-The Barbaras, Kiratas, Paradas, Saka-Greeks, Indo-Greeks, Pulindas, Scythians, Kushans, Kinnaras, Tusharas, Nishadas, Türks, Mongols, Romans, Balochs and Arabs were also mlecchas.

 Etymology

-The Sanskrit word mleccha does not have a standard Indo-European etymology and has no counterpart in Iranian languages.
-However, it has cognates in Middle Indo-Aryan languages: Pali milakkha, and Prakrit mliccha, from the latter of which originate Sindhi milis, Punjabi milech, Kashmiri brichun (weep or lament), Western Pahari melech (dirty), Odia mḷecha, Bengali myaloch (dirty).
-The Sanskrit word occurs as a verb mlecchati for the first time in the later Vedic text Śathapatha‐Brāhmaṇa dated to around 700 BCE.
+The Sanskrit word mleccha lacks a standard Indo-European etymology and has no counterpart in Iranian languages.
+However, it has cognates in Middle Indo-Aryan languages: Pali milakkha, and Prakrit mliccha, from the latter of which originate Sindhi milis, Punjabi milēch, Kashmiri brichun (weep or lament), Western Pahari mēlēch (dirty), Odia mḷēccha, Bengali myalōch (dirty).
+The Sanskrit word occurs as a verb mlecchati for the first time in the later Vedic text Śathapatha‐Brāhmaṇa dated to around 700 BC.
 It is taken to mean to speak indistinctly or barbarously.
 Brahmins are prohibited from speaking in this fashion.

-As mleccha does not have an Indo-European etymology, scholars infer that it must have been a self-designation of a non-Aryan people within India.
+As mleccha does not have an Indo-European etymology, scholars infer that it must have been a self-designation used by a non-Aryan people in India.
 Based on the geographic references to the Mleccha deśa (Mleccha country) to the west, the term is identified with the Indus people, whose land is known from the Sumerian texts as Meluḫḫa.
-Asko Parpola has proposed a Dravidian derivation for "Meluḫḫa", as mel-akam ("high country", a possible etymological relationship and reference to Balochistan from where originated the Indus Valley Civilization.
+Asko Parpola has proposed a Dravidian derivation for "Meluḫḫa", as mel-akam ("high country").
 Franklin Southworth suggests that mleccha comes from mizi meaning 'speak', or 'one's speech' derived from Proto-Dravidian for language.
 (Note: See Southworth's etymological derivation of Tamil.)

 Pali, the older Prakrit used by Theravada Buddhism, uses the term milakkha.
 It also employs milakkhu, a borrowing from a Dramatic Prakrit.